anewton1998/draft-hdyd/draft-newton-how-do-you-do.md

 .# Abstract

-This document describes a system to discover the identifies of natural persons while preserving their privacy.
+This document describes a system to discover the identifiers of natural persons while preserving their privacy.

 {mainmatter}